RN-to-BSN Online Frequently Asked Questions (FAQ)

 Can I begin the program before I’ve earned my RN license?

-In short, yes.
-So long as you have successfully completed your Associate’s or Diploma in Nursing program, you can start in the program with the 300-level Upper Division Nursing courses (which comprise the first four courses of the sequence) before you have your RN license.
+Yes!
+So long as you have successfully completed your Associate’s or Diploma in Nursing program, you can start in the program with the 300-level Upper Division Nursing courses (which comprise the first four courses of the sequence) before you have your active RN license.

-If you are still working on your Associate’s or Diploma, you will not be able to start your Nursing major courses in advance; however, you can get a head start on any general education courses you may need.
+If you are still working on your Associate’s or Diploma, you will not be able to start your Nursing major courses in advance before completing your ASN or ADN program; however, you can get a head start on any general education courses you may need.

 You can also apply for early acceptance before you have completed your Associate's or Diploma in Nursing program!